Skip to content

 if verbose:

-print("All data columns except for those with settings will be considered.")
+print("Selecting all data columns except for those with settings.")

 elif isinstance(name_list, list): # choosing specific list of column names except those of settings